-In 2013, 2012 and 2011, we paid dividends of \$766 million, \$1.7 billion and \$-0- on our common shares to Utility Holding, LLC.
+In 2014, we paid no dividends on our common shares to Utility Holding, LLC.
+In 2013 and 2012, we paid dividends of \$766 million and \$1.7 billion, respectively, on our common shares to Utility Holding, LLC.

 Our revolving credit facility contains a financial covenant which limits our consolidated debt (excluding transition and system restoration bonds) to an amount not to exceed 65% of our consolidated capitalization.
 This covenant could restrict our ability to distribute dividends.